jissac/hugo_web/content/authors/admin/_index.md

 #- Visitors
 ---

 Glad you dropped by!
-Here are some technical and creative things I'm interested in.
+Here are some things I'm interested in.